I know you don't understand it, despite my heroic efforts to explain this.

 Number three, the debt ceiling limit is fast approaching.

-Treasury department warned last week expects the government to reach its borrowing limit before the end of the year.
+Treasury Department warned last week expects the government to reach its borrowing limit before the end of the year.

-I take you back to McCormick Place.
+I take you back to McCormick Blaze.

-Pick any Obama voter out of that massive crowd last night.
+I pick any Obama voter out of that massive crowd last night.

 So you know what?